 PCMA-3D v2

-If you're talking about immersive audio, you can't get around Hyunkoog Lee's great work on this topic, which is a must-know.
+If you're talking about immersive audio, you can't get around Hyunkook Lee's great work on this topic, which is a must-know.

 He made some very impressive recordings with the PCMA-3D v1.
 Please have a look at THIS video, to learn about this setup and it's features. - Then put on your headphones and listen to THIS.